multiplealiases/multiplealiases.github.io/_posts/2025-11-15-anywhere-you-go-everyone-wouldve-been-connected.md

 that you'll have a hard time making use of.
 It's just there.
 Doing nothing.
-While some people do stuff that chomps through disk space like nothing else (e.g. games, video) lots of people don't.
+While some people do stuff that chomps through disk space like nothing else (e.g. games, video), lots of people don't.
 Lots of devices
 will continue to have 400 GB free out of 512 throughout